Concept-based Explanations for Out-Of-Distribution Detectors: Concept Learning

-\end{definition} where $\textrm{AUC}^j(\bfh \circ \recphi)$ is the AUROC of the detector conditioned on the event that the class predicted by the concept-world classifier $\bfh \circ \recphi$ is $j$ (note that the denominator has the global AUROC).
-The baseline AUROC $b_r$ is equal to $0.5$ as before.
-This per-class detection completeness is used in the modified Shapley value defined in section \ref{sec:expt_concept_based_explanations}.
+\end{definition} where $\textrm{AUC}^y(\bfh \circ \recphi)$ is the AUROC of the detector conditioned on the event that the class predicted by the concept-world classifier $\,\bfh \circ \recphi\,$ is $y$.
+We note that the denominator in the above metric is still the global AUROC.
+The baseline AUROC $b_r$ is equal to $0.5$.
+This per-class detection completeness is used in the modified Shapley value defined in Section \ref{sec:expt_concept_based_explanations}.